Bank Payday Lending

 A Bad Deal, not a Solution

-Banks defend their payday lending by saying these loans are not for regular use, but CRL’s State of Lending research shows that the loans are designed to produce repeat borrowing.
+Banks defended their payday lending by saying these loans weren't for regular use, but CRL’s State of Lending research shows that the loans were designed to produce repeat borrowing.
 Bank payday loans:

 - Hit seniors hard.
 Over 1/4 of all bank payday borrowers are Social Security recipients.

 Learn More about Bank Payday

-Want to understand how bank payday lending works and why it's harmful?
+Want to understand how bank payday lending worked and why it was harmful?

 - Bank Payday Lending Basics (February 2012 slideshare)